Learn More About House Crickets

 Having crickets in your home is not as pleasant as Jiminy Cricket will lead you to believe.
 These insects are annoying with their endless chirping and are difficult to control.
 Let’s not forget that they are nearly impossible to find, especially when you are looking for them in the middle of the night.
 The complete guide to house crickets helps you identify and control the pesky home invaders.

 House crickets are smaller than grasshoppers.
 Their legs are much shorter and their bodies are not as long.
 A house cricket is only ¾ of an inch.
 The common house cricket has a light brown body and three darker brown stripes on its head.
 House crickets have wings and long back legs.
-You will also notice the distinct long antennae.
+You will also notice their distinct long antennae.

 Yes, and they multiply faster than you’d expect.
 House crickets love stable, warm environments.
 That is why your home or business is the best place to settle down.
 When indoors, house crickets stay in spots that are warm and protected.
 They prefer to hide out in areas like around fireplaces, heaters, hot water heaters, and under sinks.